 - monthly magazine editing (The American Lawyer, as executive editor).

-These jobs took me from from Ohio to Texas to New York City.
+These jobs took me from Ohio to Texas to New York City.
 In 2004, I decided to leave my job as executive editor of The American Lawyer to return to my native upstate New York and my roots in reporting and writing.
 But just as I was starting to develop that work, with a feature for Inc. magazine and some undercover consumer research for Money magazine, I got a full-time teaching gig at Syracuse University’s S.I.
 Newhouse School of Public Communications.
-At the Newhouse School, my first three years featured a mix of my interests.
-I taught magazine editing, news reporting, and media law.
-And I started and ran the Carnegie Legal Reporting Program, with a grant from the Carnegie Corporation’s Journalism Initiative.
-In that program, I taught courses in legal reporting and law, politics, and the media, and I taught all Newhouse undergrad reporting students how to use court records and other public documents in their reporting.
-I ran numerous public lectures on campus, providing students with face to face contact with leading legal journalists.
-And I blogged about legal journalism at LawBeat.
+I taught there for eight years, mostly in the magazine journalism department teaching magazine editing and reporting/writing.
+I also taught media law, documents-based reporting, and a course on law, politics, and the media.
+I started and ran the Carnegie Legal Reporting Program, with a grant from the Carnegie Corporation’s Journalism Initiative, and helped start the university’s Institute for the Study of the Judiciary, Politics, and the Media, a collaboration among the Newhouse School, the Maxwell School of Citizenship and Public Affairs, and the College of Law.
+I left Syracuse University in 2012 to return to full-time journalism.

-Here’s my CV: Mark Obbie January2013 professional CV
+Here’s my latest CV: Mark Obbie CV January 2018